seifhassine/REasy-Wiki/REasy-GUI/Fluffy-Mod-Manager.md

 When enabled, the exported Fluffy ZIP contains a PAK-based mod instead of the normal loose `natives` folder structure.

 When disabled, REasy exports the project using the normal loose-file mod structure.

 ---

+## PAK and Loose File are both Supported

+Fluffy Mod Manager supports RE Engine mods that contain:

+- Multiple PAK files
+- A mixture of PAK files and loose files

+This is useful for more complex mods where one archive is not enough, or where part of the mod is better distributed as loose files.

+REasy can export projects either as a normal Fluffy ZIP using loose files or as a PAK-based mod.

+---